ncs1/finrb/docs/api.md

 Utils is based on R's [FinCal](https://github.com/felixfan/FinCal) library (ported to Ruby).

+Provides the following functions:

+* Computing bank discount yield (BDY) for a T-bill

+* Computing money market yield (MMY) for a T-bill

+* Cash ratio - Liquidity ratios measure the firm's ability to satisfy its short-term obligations as they come due.

+* Computing Coefficient of variation

+* Cost of goods sold and ending inventory under three methods (FIFO,LIFO,Weighted average)

+* Current ratio - Liquidity ratios measure the firm's ability to satisfy its short-term obligations as they come due.

+* Depreciation Expense Recognition - double-declining balance (DDB), the most common declining balance method, which applies two times the straight-line rate to the declining balance.

+* Debt ratio - Solvency ratios measure the firm's ability to satisfy its long-term obligations.

+* Diluted Earnings Per Share

+* Computing the rate of return for each period

+* Convert stated annual rate to the effective annual rate

+* Convert stated annual rate to the effective annual rate with continuous compounding

+* Bond-equivalent yield (BEY), 2 x the semiannual discount rate

+* Computing HPR, the holding period return

+* Equivalent/proportional Interest Rates

+* Basic Earnings Per Share

+* Financial leverage - Solvency ratios measure the firm's ability to satisfy its long-term obligations.

+* Estimate future value (fv)

+* Estimate future value of an annuity

+* Estimate future value (fv) of a single sum

+* Computing the future value of an uneven cash flow series

+* Geometric mean return

+* Gross profit margin - Evaluate a company's financial performance

+* Harmonic mean, average price

+* Computing HPR, the holding period return

+* Bond-equivalent yield (BEY), 2 x the semiannual discount rate

+* Convert holding period return to the effective annual rate

+* Computing money market yield (MMY) for a T-bill

+* Computing IRR, the internal rate of return

+* Computing IRR, the internal rate of return

+* Calculate the net increase in common shares from the potential exercise of stock options or warrants

+* Long-term debt-to-equity - Solvency ratios measure the firm's ability to satisfy its long-term obligations.

+* Computing HPR, the holding period return

+* Estimate the number of periods

+* Net profit margin - Evaluate a company's financial performance

+* Computing NPV, the PV of the cash flows less the initial (time = 0) outlay

+* Estimate period payment

+* Estimate present value (pv)

+* Estimate present value (pv) of an annuity

+* Estimate present value of a perpetuity

+* Estimate present value (pv) of a single sum

+* Computing the present value of an uneven cash flow series

+* Quick ratio - Liquidity ratios measure the firm's ability to satisfy its short-term obligations as they come due.

+* Convert a given norminal rate to a continuous compounded rate

+* Convert a given continuous compounded rate to a norminal rate

+* Rate of return for a perpetuity

+* Computing Sampling error

+* Computing Roy's safety-first ratio

+* Computing Sharpe Ratio

+* Depreciation Expense Recognition - Straight-line depreciation (SL) allocates an equal amount of depreciation each year over the asset's useful life

+* Total debt-to-equity - Solvency ratios measure the firm's ability to satisfy its long-term obligations.

+* Computing TWRR, the time-weighted rate of return

+* Calculate weighted average shares - weighted average number of common shares

+* Weighted mean as a portfolio return

 ### Computing bank discount yield (BDY) for a T-bill

 * Param - d - the dollar discount, which is equal to the difference between the face value of the bill and the purchase price